Gypsy Rose: Life After Lock Up: Background

 Gypsy Rose Blanchard was the victim of years of abuse at the hands of her mother, Dee Dee Blanchard.
-Dee Dee fabricated illnesses, confined Gypsy to a wheelchair, and subjected her to unnecessary medical treatments and surgeries.
+Dee Dee fabricated illnesses, forced Gypsy to use a wheelchair, and subjected her to unnecessary medical treatments and surgeries.
 This abuse continued until Gypsy and her then-boyfriend, Nicholas Godejohn, conspired to kill Dee Dee in 2015.
 The case garnered widespread media attention and became the subject of multiple documentaries, including HBO’s Mommy Dead and Dearest and the dramatized Hulu series The Act (2019).

 Gypsy pleaded guilty to second-degree murder and was sentenced to 10 years in prison.
 Nicholas Godejohn was convicted of first-degree murder and sentenced to life in prison.
 Throughout her time in prison, Gypsy expressed relief at being freed from her mother’s control, and her story sparked debates around the complexities of abuse, coercion, and justice.

 Production

 The series was produced by A+E Factual Studios (Category 6 Media), a documentary and reality-focused division of A+E Networks.
 The production team included Brie Miranda Bryant and Nicole Vogel as executive producers for Lifetime, alongside Sharon Scott, Laura Fleury, Leane Vandeman, Cerise Fukuji, and Melissa G. Moore serving as executive producers through A+E Factual Studios/Category 6 Media.

 The show was developed and produced by Lifetime as part of its continuing slate of true-crime and reality programming.
 Season one premiered in June 2024 with six episodes, drawing considerable media attention due to Blanchard’s prominence.

 Following its ratings success, Lifetime renewed the series for a second season.
 Season two premiered on March 10, 2025, with eight episodes airing weekly on Mondays at 9 p.m.
 ET/PT.
 A special titled Gypsy Rose: Life After Lock Up: The Unseen Footage aired prior to the premiere.